-- Turning Off and Turning On an Entered Program.
+Turning Off and Turning On an Entered Program.
 To turn off a program which has been entered (without clearing the entries), follow the above procedure up to Entering a New Program.
-When the program you wish to disable is displayed (start time and setpoint showing), simply touch the ON/OFF icon at this point in the process.
-The setpoint will then disappear.
+When the program you wish to disable is displayed (start time and set point showing), simply touch the ON/OFF icon at this point in the process.
+The set point will then disappear.
 Note that there is no other indication that a program has been entered.
-Touch the Airzone icon again at any time to escape from the programming process. - To restore a program which has been entered but turned off, follow the above procedure up to Entering a New Program.
+Touch the Airzone icon again at any time to escape from the programming process.

+To restore a program which has been entered but turned off, follow the above procedure up to Entering a New Program.
 Simply touch the ON/OFF icon when the "PROG" number you wish to re-enable has been selected and is flashing.
-The setpoint and start time will then reappear. - Exit the Program Schedule Mode.
+The set point and start time will then reappear.

+Exit the Program Schedule Mode.
 At any point in the above steps, touch the Airzone icon again.
-The Normal Screen will again be displayed. - Repeat for Additional Program Schedules.
+The Normal Screen will again be displayed.

+Repeat for Additional Program Schedules.
 Repeat the above steps as necessary to enter all of the schedules that have been planned.
-Note that for typical temperate climates it may be desirable to modify the content of program schedules with the seasons. - Enable Automatic Setpoint Control.
-See Switching to Automatic Setpoint Control above.
+Note that for typical temperate climates it may be appropriate to modify the content of program schedules with the seasons.

+Enable Automatic Set point Control.
+See Switching to Automatic Set point Control above.

-4.10 Automatic Setpoint Control - Viewing an Existing Program Schedule
+4.11.
+Automatic Set Point Control - Viewing an Existing Program Schedule

 Enter the program scheduling mode as described in the preceding section.
 Next, select the day or days for the schedule you wish to view.
-Once a "PROG" number is flashing, the start time and cooling temperature setpoint are displayed if a schedule has already been created and applied to the selected day(s).
-(Note that schedule information will not be displayed if the program has been turned off).Touch the temperature display to switch between cooling and heating set points.
+Once a "PROG" number is flashing, the start time and temperature set points are displayed if a schedule has already been created and applied to the selected day(s).
+(Note that schedule information will not be displayed if the program has been turned off.)
 Touch the clock icon with the "X" through it to view the program block end time.
 Touch the Airzone icon again at any time to escape from the programming screens.

-4.11 Automatic Setpoint Control - Modifying and Existing Program Schedule
+4.12.
+Automatic Set Point Control - Modifying an Existing Program Schedule

 To change a program which has been entered, follow the above procedure up to Select the Program to View, Enter, or Change.
 Select (touch) the "PROG" number you wish to change.
-(It will flash.)
+It will flash.

 To modify the start time, touch the clock icon in the corner if it is not flashing.
-Now touch the hours value for about 1 second.
+Now touch the hour's value for about 1 second.
 The number will start flashing, and the $\blacktriangle$ or $\checkmark$ icons will appear.
-Touch these as needed to change the value, then touch the Airzone icon to save the new entry.
-The minutes value will now start flashing.
+Touch these as needed to change the value, and then touch the Airzone icon to save the new entry.
+The minute's value will now start flashing.
 Use the $\blacktriangle$ or $\checkmark$ icons to change the value (if desired), then touch the Airzone icon to save the new entry.

-To modify a temperature setpoint, touch the displayed cooling setpoint value for about 1 second.
+To modify the temperature set point, touch the set point value for about 1 second.
 The number will start flashing, and the $\blacktriangle$ or $\blacktriangledown$ icons will appear.
-Touch these as needed to change the value, then touch the Airzone icon to save the new entry.
-Next the heating setpoint value will be displayed with arrows for adjustment.
-Touch the arrows as needed to change the value, then touch the Airzone icon to save the new entry.
+Touch these as needed to change the value, and then touch the Airzone icon to save the new entry.